temetvince/x4/README.md

     * -debug all -logfile debuglog.txt

 ## Foundation of Conquest and War Setup
-* Overwrite *extensions/focw/md/focwsetup.xml* with the "focwsetup.xml" from this repository.
+* Overwrite *extensions/focw/md/focwsetup.xml* with the *focwsetup.xml* from this repository.

 ## Scenario: The Shield Master
 * To install, put *TheShieldMaster.xml* in ~/Documents/Egosoft/X4/*yourfolderid*/customgamestart/